magnet-repo/MAGNET/README.md

 ## ARM Cortex-M4 Implementation

 MAGNET ARM Cortex-M4 (Thumb-2 ASM) implementation can be found in _MAGNET_m4_ folder.
 The step for running the implementation using **nrfutil** is given in the README under this folder.

+## Test Vector Leakage Assessment

+The leakage assessment tests and the corresponding hardened implementations for each gadget and masked sampling algorithm are located in the _TVLA_ directory.